meekservices/FintekPro/replit.md

 ## Overview

-This is FintekPro, a comprehensive financial services platform built as a full-stack TypeScript project.
-The application provides portfolio management, market data tracking, investment tools, and financial services including stocks, mutual funds, IPOs, bonds, and loans.
-It features a modern React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database integration.
+FintekPro is a comprehensive full-stack TypeScript financial services platform.
+It offers portfolio management, market data tracking, investment tools, and a range of financial services including stocks, mutual funds, IPOs, bonds, and loans.
+The platform aims to provide a modern and robust solution for personal finance and investment management.

 ## User Preferences